- American businesses comprised 52 of the 200 companies that have earned substantial revenue through clean-energy initiatives since July 2016.

 - This article is for business owners interested in sustainability trends and making their companies more environmentally conscious.

-The 2019 Q1 Carbon Clean list, released today by As You Sow, a nonprofit that promotes environmental and social corporate responsibility, showcases the world’s top-ranked “clean” companies based on their “total green energy revenue.”
+The 2022 Clean200 list was released by As You Sow, a nonprofit promoting environmental and social corporate responsibility.
+This list showcases the world’s top-ranked “clean” companies based on their “total green energy revenue.”
 Here are the household-name companies and lesser-known businesses on the list, and tips for following in their sustainable footsteps.

 Global representation of clean-energy companies

-While the world’s major financial powerhouses naturally top the list, Heaps pointed to a growing trend of smaller European markets joining the roster.
-Countries like Finland (10), Switzerland (5) and the Republic of Ireland (4) are represented, along with their bigger counterparts in France (8), Germany (11) and Spain (6).
-Europe made up a large portion of the Clean200 with 64 companies.
+While the world’s major financial powerhouses naturally top the list, smaller European markets have joined the roster.
+Countries like Finland (6), Switzerland (3) and Ireland (6) are represented, along with their bigger counterparts in France (12), Germany (9) and Spain (6).
+Europe made up a large portion of the Clean200 with 75 companies.

-Looking at the list by the companies' sector, 39 percent (78 companies) of this quarter's entries are industrial.
-Information technology makes up 20 percent of the list with 40 companies, and utilities companies make up 10 percent of the list with 20 companies.
+According to industry type, 28.5% (57 firms) of the list’s entries are industrial.
+Information technology makes up 24% of the list with 48 companies, and utilities make up 14% of the list with 28 companies.

 Making the grade

-In order to fit a wider intersection of the global economy, the methodology behind the Clean200 was altered.
-Using the Corporate Knights Clean Revenue database, the list went beyond just companies that adopted energy efficiency measures, green energy, and zero-emission and hybrid vehicles.
-Moving forward, the list will include companies that make ecologically and socially sound changes.
+The methodology behind the Clean200 relies on the Corporate Knights Clean Revenue database.
+This methodology goes beyond just companies that have adopted energy efficiency measures, green energy, and zero-emission and hybrid vehicles.
+It also includes companies that make ecologically and socially sound investments.